smoreface/lastfm-addon/README.md

 The modular input calls the Last.fm API endpoint [user.getRecentTracks](https://www.last.fm/api/show/user.getRecentTracks) endpoint every 90 seconds to retrieve the tracks most recently listened to by the configured username.

+The interval is configurable, but I recommend 90 seconds as a frequency for avoiding duplicate events but still catching shorter songs such as [Norgaard](https://www.youtube.com/watch?v=8VI3q4T-1Jc) by the Vaccines.

-While the endpoint response includes the "currently playing track with the nowplaying="true" attribute", the input trims that portion of the response before indexing the event.
+While the endpoint response includes the "currently playing track with the `nowplaying="true"` attribute", the input trims that portion of the response before indexing the event.

-Each event is equivalent to one "scrobble", or listen event for a track.
+Each Splunk event created by this input is equivalent to one "scrobble", or listen event for a track.

 ## Install this add-on